soderlind/passwp-posts/readme.txt

 1. Navigate to **Settings → PassWP Posts**
 2. Check **Enable Protection** to activate
 3. Enter your desired **Password**
-4. Set **Cookie Expiry** (how long to remember the password)
+4. Set **Remember Me Duration** (how long to remember the password)
-5. Optionally select pages/posts to exclude from protection
+5. Choose **Protection Mode**:
+   - *Protect all pages and posts* - then optionally exclude specific content
+   - *Protect only selected* - then choose which pages/posts to protect
 6. Click **Save Settings**

 == Frequently Asked Questions ==